boo1ean/apiapi/README.md

 ## Api client for lazy devs

-Quickly write up any json api client for your purpose
+Quickly write up any json api client for your purpose.

+You can use both callbacks and promises for api client methods.

 ## Installation